-(b) It is a requirement that in the case of a Retirement Scheme and Retirement Fund, the investment management duties and the custody function are carried out by two separate and independent entities.
+- (b) It is a requirement that in the case of an Retirement Scheme and Retirement Fund, the investment management duties and the custody function are carried out by two separate and independent entities.
+Where applicable, the Retirement Scheme Administrator carrying out the investment management function would be required to comply with this independence requirement. - (c) It is a requirement that in the case of a Scheme established as a SICAV, the scheme is independent from the entities undertaking the investment management and custody function of the Scheme.
 Where applicable, the Retirement Scheme Administrator carrying out the investment management function would be required to comply with this independence requirement.

-3.2.2 Retirement Scheme / Fund Investment Managers
+4.2.2 Retirement Scheme / Fund Investment Managers